LEADING OFF: 9 of 16 playoff spots open going into last week

 But the NL playoff picture is a scramble — only the Dodgers and Padres are in so far.
 Atlanta and the Cubs hold division leads, Miami and Philadelphia are the break-even point.
 With six spots in play, it should be an entertaining week with Cincinnati, Milwaukee and San Francisco all at .500.

-Brandon Woodruff (2-4, 3.45 ERA) and the Brewers begin a three-game series at Cincinnati.
+Brandon Woodruff (2-4, 3.45) and the Brewers begin a three-game series at Cincinnati.
 Reds righty Luis Castillo is 3-5 in 10 career starts against the Brewers, including 1-3 over the past two seasons.

 HARPER HURTING